SteezCram/XUi/README.md

 # 📖 Documentation
 Don't forget to read the documentation to lear everything about XUi.
 The documentation is in the Wiki of the repository.

+NEW!
+You have a documentation website for all the commands: https://steezcram.github.io/XUi-Documentation/

+The website is still under construction 🏗️